Liquid Cooling for Data Centers 2026: Energy Savings and Thermal Risk Management

 Very high rack densities stressing air distribution. |

-Source: Energy Solutions modelling of representative 10 MW data center scenarios.
+Source: Energy Solutions benchmarking of representative 10 MW data center scenarios.

 Liquid Cooling Architectures Compared